yaning-wu/yaning-wu.github.io/_pages/cv.md

 academic awards and honours
 ======
 <br>**2023**<br>
-* **NIHR PhD Studentship**.
-Awarded full scholarship from the NIHR for a 3-year PhD in blood donor health at the University of Cambridge.
+**NIHR PhD Studentship**.
+Awarded full scholarship from the NIHR for a 3-year PhD in blood donor health at the University of Cambridge.<br>
-* **ESRC DTP Studentship**.
-Awarded full scholarship from the ESRC for a 3.5-year PhD in psychology at the University of Nottingham.
+**ESRC DTP Studentship**.
+Awarded full scholarship from the ESRC for a 3.5-year PhD in psychology at the University of Nottingham.<br>
-* **ACRC Academy PhD Studentship**.
+**ACRC Academy PhD Studentship**.
 Awarded full scholarship from the Advanced Care Research Centre for a 4-year PhD in ageing and care at the University of Edinburgh.
 <br>**2022**<br>
-* **Dean's List, 2021-22**.
+**Dean's List, 2021-22**.
 Awarded for outstanding academic performance by graduating students, equivalent to the top 5% of student achievement within the Faculty of Population Health Sciences.
 <br>**2021**<br>
-* **Undergraduate Scholarship for Excellence, Year 2** (£3,000).
-Awarded to the most academically outstanding second-year undergraduate student in the Faculty of Population Health Sciences.
+**Undergraduate Scholarship for Excellence, Year 2** (£3,000).
+Awarded to the most academically outstanding second-year undergraduate student in the Faculty of Population Health Sciences.<br>
-* **Year 2 Prize for Overall Academic Achievement**.
+**Year 2 Prize for Overall Academic Achievement**.
 Awarded to the highest-scoring student across all modules in the 2022-graduating BSc Population Health cohort.
 <br>**2019**<br>
-* **AP Scholar with Distinction**.
+**AP Scholar with Distinction**.
 Awarded to Advanced Placement (American A-level equivalent) candidates with excellent performance across five or more exams.

 research experience
 ======